renoust/talipot/doc/developer/installation.rst

 .. code-block:: bash

   C:\mingw64

 Open the **Qt4** archive and extract the content of the *ported64* directory to

 .. code-block:: bash

   C:\mingw64

-It provides some precompiled dependencies Tulip needs (zlib, freetype).
+It provides some precompiled dependencies Talipot needs (zlib, freetype).

 Qt4